 There are various budget places to stay in Florence.
 Just make sure you book well in advance especially true if you’re travelling during peak season.
 It’s always advisable to coordinate with the hotel and confirm your bookings.
 The timings of the hotels vary so the check-in and check-out time needs to be taken into consideration in accordance with your flight time.

-Hotels which are a bit away i.e on the outskirts of the city are best for when you are on backpacking to Florence trip on a budget.
+Hotels which are a bit away i.e on the outskirts of the city are best for when you are on a backpacking to Florence trip on a budget.
 The roads here are well maintained so it won’t take you long to travel from the hotel to the destination attractions.
 Hotels in the prime area could cost you a lot more.

 |Lily Room Guest House: